indygreg/mozilla-central-legacy/README.txt

 Quick Start
 ===========

-To quickly get up to your knees in BS, grab this branch then run:
+To quickly get up to your knees in BS, grab this branch and run:

   $ ./build.py